nnursimulu/Mapping_of_identifiers_for_metabolism/README.md

 ## Dependencies:
 The following are required to use these scripts:
+* a stable internet connection
 * python3 installation.
 * configparser module within python3.
 * wget in shell.

 ## Usage:
 1. Clone this repository.
 2. Run main.sh.
-This will create a Database folder.
+This will create a Database folder and run python scripts in the Scripts folder.

+## Expected output:
+Once main.sh has been run, a Database folder will be created in this directory.
+Expect the following sub-folders:
+1. Outside_info: contains various databases downloaded
+2. Parsed_info: parsed information from Outside_info for easy programmatic access
+3. Parsed``_split``_met: mapping files for metabolite identifiers from one database to another.
+4. Parsed``_split``_rxn: mapping files for reaction identifiers from one database to another, as well as equivalencies between reaction equation.

+Here is a detailed breakdown of what each file in each subdirectory contains.

-### Note:
+### Detailed breakdown

+## Caution:
-As scripts in this repository are being updated, certain scripts may not need to be re-run, for example, the one responsible for downloading MetaNetX.
+1. As scripts in this repository are being updated, certain scripts may not need to be re-run, for example, the one responsible for downloading MetaNetX.
 I leave it up to the user's discretion to comment out relevant lines.
+2. When comparing reaction formulae from one database to another, the actual stoichiometries of metabolite participants are not considered.
+Similarly, compartment information is not taken into consideration--this is particularly relevant for modelSEED and BiGG reactions which contain compartment information.